PetreIulian/Linefollower-RoboticsChampionship-Oradea-2025/README.md

 ## 3D Model

 The chassis and sensor mounts are designed to be 3D-printed for robustness and optimal sensor positioning.
-The STL files for 3D printing can be found in the `3d-model` file in this repository.
+The STEP files for 3D printing can be found in the `3d-model` file in this repository.

 ## Tuning the PID Control
 - **Base Speed**: Sets the default motor speed.